 Using Standard Notation Helps Develop Music Advocacy

-Some of your parents will be musically literate.
-They may not understand the exact steps of reading music that your child demonstrates, but they will understand the outcome.
-Even if your parents are not musically literate, they will know what standard music notation looks like and they will be impressed that their child can make sense of the symbols that may seem foreign to them.
+Well, for one thing, some of your parents will be musically literate themselves.
+They may not understand all the exact steps of reading music that your child demonstrates, but they will certainly recognize the outcome.
+And even if a parent doesn’t have a musical background, they can still appreciate the fact that their child is learning to make sense of symbols that seem foreign to them.

-Disclaimer: I am not trying to convince you here to use standard notation.
-I am saying that I have had success starting students in kindergarten with standard notation and I believe this actually saves time and helps to build advocacy for your program.
+Disclaimer: I am not trying to convince you to start your students with standard notation.
+I am saying that I personally have had success starting students in kindergarten with standard notation and I believe that this approach actually saves time in the long run and builds greater support for your music education program.

 Build Your Community

 Another way to build music literacy is by involving others and “building your community.”
-Click to see the last post in this 3-part music advocacy series below.
+Click to see the third post in this 3-part music advocacy series below.

 - Increase Music Advocacy by Developing Music Literacy